itzmeanjan/yandex-translate/README.md

 ```

-Response will be a python dictionary, because this program uses Yandex.Translate's JSON API end and which gets converted to a python dict by using json.loads()
+Response will be a python dictionary, because this program uses Yandex.Translate's JSON API end and which gets converted to a python dict by using *json.loads()*.

-You can get your free api key at this [link]<https://passport.yandex.com/auth?origin=translate&retpath=https%3A%2F%2Ftranslate.yandex.com%2Fdevelopers%2Fkeys> .
+You can get your free api key at this [link](https://passport.yandex.com/auth?origin=translate&retpath=https%3A%2F%2Ftranslate.yandex.com%2Fdevelopers%2Fkeys) .

-Thanks goes to Yandex.Translate because everything in backend is [***powered by Yandex.Translate.]<http://translate.yandex.com/>
+Thanks goes to Yandex.Translate because everything in backend is [**powered by Yandex.Translate**](http://translate.yandex.com/)

-Well you can read Terms of Use [here]<https://translate.yandex.com/developers/offer> .
+Well you can read Terms of Use [here](https://translate.yandex.com/developers/offer) .

-Hope it was helpful.
+**Hope it was helpful.**